Mercedes-Benz SL-Class (R230): 2008 facelift

 The facelifted SL model was revealed at the Geneva Motor Show in March 2008.
 The SL received a new, more aggressive front end reflecting Mercedes's new design philosophy, with a pair of long powerdomes on the bonnet and a single-bar grille replacing the old three-bar effort.
-Improvements have been made also on the engines.
+Improvements have been made also to the engines.
 The 3.5 L V6 is uprated to 311 PS at 6500 rpm.
 Compared to the previous 3.5-litre engine, the output has been boosted by 16 percent.
 Torque has also been improved adding 10 Nm to the previous 350 Nm making it 360 Nm.
 This engine now can rev up to a max of 7200 rpm for a period as the oil temperature and other engine parameters permit, a higher compression ratio, a new intake manifold and featuring extensive modifications to and lightening of the valve train.
 In this case, however, the extra power does not come at the expense of fuel economy: with a consumption figure of 9.9 litres per 100 kilometres, the new SL 350 undercuts the previous model developing 200 kW by 0.4 litres per 100 kilometres.
-Mercedes-Benz is extending the SL-Class line-up by introducing an attractive entry-level model in the shape of the SL 280 developing 170 kW.
-The six cylinder powerplant delivers its peak torque of 300 Nm from 2500 rpm and accelerates the roadster from 0 to 100 km/h in 7.8 seconds, whilst fuel consumption (NEDC) is just 9.4 L/100 km.
+Mercedes-Benz also extended the SL-Class line-up by introducing the entry-level SL 280 model developing 170 kW.
+The six cylinder powerplant delivers its peak torque of 300 Nm from 2500 rpm and accelerates the roadster from 0 to 100 km/h in 7.8 seconds, whilst fuel consumption (NEDC) is 9.4 L/100 km.
 It features the AIRSCARF heating system used in the SLK.

 SL 63 AMG

 The facelifted SL 63 AMG loses AMG's 5.4 L M113 in favour of the newer M156 6.2 L V8 used in the S 63 AMG, CLK 63 AMG, E 63 AMG, and C 63 AMG.
 It produces 525 PS at 6800 rpm and 630 Nm of torque at 5200 rpm.
-It can accelerate from 0 to 100 km/h in 4.6 seconds going up to a limited top speed of 250 km/h.
+It can accelerate from 0 to 100 km/h in 4.6 seconds, going up to a limited top speed of 250 km/h.
 The SL 63 AMG engine was built by Mercedes-AMG.
 The SL 63 AMG also includes the new AMG-developed 7-speed MCT "Multi Clutch Technology" automatic transmission.

 The new MCT transmission is essentially the 7G-Tronic transmission without a torque converter.
 Instead of a torque converter, it uses a compact wet startup clutch to start the car off, and also supports computer-controlled double declutching.
 The MCT (Multi-Clutch Technology) acronym refers to a planetary (automatic) transmission's multiple clutches and bands for each gear.